Male Anal Pap Smear Tests

-The anal pap smear is the key component to an appropriate yearly physical examination for gay men.
-Besides its utility of determining one’s potential risk for the development of anal cancer, just the actual occurrence of performing the test allows the physician to see other potentially related anal issues of note.
+The anal pap smear is the key component to an appropriate yearly physical examination for gay and bisexual men.
+Besides its utility of determining one’s potential risk for the development of anal cancer, performing the pap smear allows the physician to see other potentially related anal issues for a man.
 With these findings, it will hopefully lead to discussing appropriate sexual history, examination, and fruitful conversations and/or solutions on the matter.

 The anal pap smear test consists of a cotton Q-tip swabbed internally in the anal canal for a few seconds.
 This is done twice—first to determine which specific HPV strains one harbors (low or high risk specific to its subtypes) and then again for the actual precancerous/cancerous risk via extracting cells for analysis.

 This leads us to the cellular findings.
 The anal pap smear examines cells that constitute the outer layer of anal tissue, known as squamous cells, and determines the level of infection that you may have.
 Positive pap smears are classified into 3 diagnostic categories: ASCUS, LGSIL, and HGSIL.

 - Negative or Normal: There are no abnormal cells or signs of HPV-related changes.

 - ASCUS: Atypical Squamous Cells of Unknown Significance is a diagnosis in which cells were found that were not normal, but also not identifiable.
 This can be caused by dysplasia, but it can also be caused by inflammation or other factors like hemorrhoids and fissures.

 - LGSIL: Low Grade Squamous Intraepithilial Lesion, also known as mild dysplasia, is a diagnosis that can present with warts or lesions.
 It is not considered pre-cancerous, but can turn into HGSIL over time.